 ARTICLE 4 – EXECUTIVE COMMITTEE

-Section 1: The Chapter Executive Committee shall be composed of the Commander, Senior Vice Commander, 1st Junior Vice Commander, 2nd Junior Vice Commander, Treasurer, Chaplain, Adjutant, Immediate Past Commander and the Department Executive Committeeman.
+Section 1: The Chapter Executive Committee shall be composed of the Commander, Senior Vice Commander, Junior Vice Commander, Treasurer, Chaplain, Adjutant, Immediate Past Commander and the Department Executive Committeeman.

 Section 2: Meetings of the Chapter Executive Committee will be called by the Commander, or at the request of the majority of its members, made in writing to the Commander.